sumach777/CitrusHack2025/app/README.md

 Description
 EQLZR is a Python-based audio equalizer application with a modern GUI interface built using Tkinter.
 The application provides basic audio processing capabilities with volume control and an ON/OFF toggle function.

+Usage:
+1. Download the zip file containing the app.
+2. Extract the executable from the zip file.

 Features
 Volume Control: Adjust audio levels from 1-100